drwetter/testssl.sh/Readme.md

 ### Compatibility

-testssl.sh is working on every Linux/BSD distribution out of the box.
+Testssl.sh is working on every Linux/BSD distribution out of the box.
 Latest by 2.9dev most of the limitations of disabled features from the openssl client are gone due to bash-socket-based checks.
 As a result you can also use e.g. LibreSSL or OpenSSL >= 1.1.1 . testssl.sh also works on other unixoid system out of the box, supposed they have